 Ready to Bring Team Agreements into Your Team?

-Here are two good resources:
+Here are two excellent resources:

-This is a real-world training that includes:
+This real-world training program includes:

-- Training Manual – Comprehensive 100 Pages
+- Training Manual – 100 comprehensive pages with step-by-step instructions and real-world examples

-- Training Class – online course with 2 hours of audio instruction from Dan Hogan, Certified Master Facilitator
+- Training Class – Online course with 2 hours of audio instruction from Dan Hogan, Certified Master Facilitator

-- Reusable Templates in Word Document
+- Reusable Templates Convenient Microsoft Word Document

 To Your Success, Dan Hogan